Exterior algebras in matroid theory: Introduction

 which have respective left inverses

-We define an exterior algebra for ordered blueprints and show that it recovers both classical exterior algebra over rings as well as Giansiracusa’s exterior algebra over idempotent semifields in terms of these functors.
-Moreover, we generalize the viewpoint of matroids with coefficients as elements of certain exterior algebras (up to scalar multiples) to all ordered blueprints, which recovers the classical viewpoint on linear subspaces of $K^n$ and Giansiracusa’s interpretation of matroids over idempotent semifields.
-In addition, it extends to a cryptomorphic description of matroids over all $\F^\pm_1$-algebras, as introduced by Baker and Lorscheid in \cite{Baker-Lorscheid21}.
+We define an exterior algebra for ordered blueprints and show that it recovers both classical exterior algebra over rings as well as Giansiracusas’ exterior algebra over idempotent semifields in terms of these functors.
+Moreover, we give a cryptomorphic description of matroids over $\F^\pm_1$-algebras, as introduced by Baker and Lorscheid in \cite{Baker-Lorscheid21}, by using elements of the exterior algebra, which recovers the classical viewpoint on linear subspaces of $K^n$ and Giansiracusas’ interpretation of matroids over idempotent semifields.